 The second largest pharmacy store, Outperformed the market growth by an average of 7 times for 15 years

 Like surgery, everyone prefers a specialist rather than a generalist.
-It may be tempting to take on every opportunity that comes by, but by staying focus and be really good at something tend to provide consistency and upside potential in achieving superior gains for you and your business.
+It may be tempting to take on every opportunity that comes by, but staying focused and being really good at something tends to provide consistency and upside potential in achieving superior gains for you and your business.

 4) The Culture of Discipline

-According to George Rathmann, formerly an employee in Abbott, a multi-billion dollar health care company, came out to start his own firm, Amgen.
-He applied a key lesson learnt from Abbott to his business which then grew his firm to a USD128 billion size company and, is ranked as the 7th largest biotech company in the world.
+According to George Rathmann, formerly an employee in Abbott, a multi-billion dollar health care company, he started his own firm, Amgen.
+He applied a key lesson learnt from Abbott to his business which then grew his firm to a USD128 billion size company and is ranked as the 7th largest biotech company in the world.
 The lesson he learnt from Abbott was to instil a highly disciplined culture, one that is accountable and measurable.

 According to George, “when you set your objectives for the year, it’s something decided and can’t be changed.
 The next step is taking the plan and measuring yourself against it.
 Don’t readjust to make yourself look good or no matter how tough the measure, keep to it and look at what you have achieved against your goals.”

-Dave Scott, a world-class athlete, six times champion of the Hawaii Ironman Triathlon.
-In training, he would ride his bike for 120km, swim a distance of 20km and run for 30km on average every day.
-And to further demonstrate the level of disciple and mental strength that sets him apart, he would adhere strictly to a low-fat high carbohydrate diet that gives him the extra edge.
-With the training regime that Dave has, he could easily lose 5,000 calories a day, but it’s having that commitment to stay disciplined and not leaving anything to chance.
+Dave Scott, a world-class athlete six times champion of the Hawaii Ironman Triathlon.
+He would ride his bike for 120km in training, swim a distance of 20km, and run for 30km on average every day.
+And to further demonstrate the level of disciple and mental strength that sets him apart, he would adhere strictly to a low-fat, high carbohydrate diet that gives him the extra edge.
+With the training regime that Dave has, he could easily lose 5,000 calories a day, but it is having that commitment to stay disciplined and not leaving anything to chance.
 The principle of disciple here is the most crucial step, as it acts as the foundation of holding everything together.

 5) Riding on the Momentum